80x24/wordfall/README.txt

 Compile From Source
 ====================
 **Dependencies**
-*Note: version numbers lower than listed will work*
+Version numbers lower than listed will work
+Note: The assets folder will need to be next to the binary for the program to run

 - SDL 1.2.15
 	<http://www.libsdl.org/download-1.2.php>
 - SDL_image 1.2.12